o3de/sig-network/testing-guidance/workflow-tests/multiplayer/multi-machine-multiplayer-workflow-tests.md

 # Testing Multiplayer Launchers on Multiple Machines

 This test is intended to verify successful connection between separate machines on the same network.
-Ideally this is completed with a Linux machine as server and any number of windows machines as clients, but it can be completed with any combination.
+Ideally this is completed with a Linux machine as server and any number of Windows machines as clients, but it can be completed with any combination.

 ## Prerequisites